shubhambasu/Genome_Compression_Detection_Pipeline/README.md

 ## Workflow

 	The pipeline works in 2 steps :
 	(i)  Mapping reads to reference genome sequence and generating depth file from uniquely mapped reads.
-(Currently works for pair-              end reads only)
+	(Currently works for pair-end reads only)
 	(ii) Using depth files generated from step (i) and user-provided single copy gene/ genomic co-ordinates to identify and estimate genomic compressions across entire genome sequence as well as specific genomic co-ordinates.

-	User can skip step (i) by providing pre-mapped depth file generated from mapping either single or pair-end reads to the reference
+	User can skip step (i) by providing pre-mapped depth file generated from mapping either single or pair-end reads to the reference genome sequence.
-	genome sequence.
 [See Input files & Examples for details]

 	Step (ii) consists of 4 phases:
 	Phase 1.
 This step calculates average read depth coverage across all user-provided single copy gene/genomic segments and uses